brandonmcconnell/tailwindcss-selector-patterns/README.md

 pattern-[{combinator}{nth-index?}{inclusion-direction?}{;selector?}]
 ```

-- `combinator`: Specifies the relationship between the selected element and the target element(s).
+- `combinator` (required): Specifies the relationship between the selected element and the target element(s).
 Available combinators are:
   - `+`: Select the next sibling element
   - `++`: Select all next sibling elements
   - `-`: Select the previous sibling element